SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * ``as_new=False``

     You want to load and old trajectory and analyse results you have obtained.
-The current name of your newly created trajectory will be changed to the name of the loaded one.
+    If using the trajectory's :func:`~pypet.trajectory.Trajectory.f_load` method, the current name of the trajectory will be changed to the name of the loaded one.

-If you choose the latter load mode, you can specify how the individual subtrees *config*,*parameters*, *derived_parameters*, and *results* are loaded:
+If you choose the latter load mode, you can specify how the individual subtrees *config*, *parameters*, *derived_parameters*, and *results* are loaded:

 * :const:`pypet.pypetconstants.LOAD_NOTHING`: (0)

-    Nothing is loaded.
+    Nothing is loaded, just a no-op.

 * :const:`pypet.pypetconstants.LOAD_SKELETON`: (1)